snap-stanford/relbench/README.md

 **Using TabArena datasets**

 RelBench includes an optional integration for TabArena: a collection of single-table OpenML tasks.
-TabArena datasets are exposed under names like `tabarena-credit-g`, with per-fold tasks named `fold-0`, `fold-1`, etc.
+TabArena datasets are exposed under names like `tabarena-credit-g`, with per-split tasks named `split-0`, `split-1`, etc.

 To use TabArena datasets, install the optional dependency:
 ```bash